 Some are working toward improvement.
 The largest nonprofit health care organization in California, Dignity Health, has implemented systemwide training for employees and developed protocols and education freely available for adaptation by other hospital systems.
 The state of New York recently issued a mandate for health care professionals to receive training on human trafficking, and Northwell Health, the state's largest health care provider, has begun to respond.
 Some federally qualified health centers have launched programs geared toward primary care for patients with histories of exploitation, such as the PurpLE (Purpose: Listen and Engage) Clinic at the Institute for Family Health in New York City.
 The Dignity Health Methodist Hospital of Sacramento (Calif.)
 Family Medicine Residency developed a Medical Safe Haven for patients who have experienced trafficking, which includes an educational curriculum for residents and manuals for clinical replication in a private practice or residency clinic.
 This model is being replicated at Dignity Health residency programs throughout California.
 Including these programs in primary care residency clinics is one potentially viable method of providing low-cost, widespread care for patients who have experienced trafficking while also training future family physicians to address the issue.

 Identifying a trafficking victim requires an understanding of the law as well as knowledge of risk factors and signs and symptoms of exploitation (Table 1).
 It should be noted that the victim-centered approach built into clinical protocols follows a harm-reduction model, which does not necessarily threaten the trafficker.
 This is important because many victims have been exploited from a young age and may have significant loyalty to their trafficker despite the trauma inflicted; these people may be in a precontemplative phase of change.
 Interaction and treatment with a person who has experienced trafficking requires trauma-informed, victim-centered care techniques that are gender and culturally responsive and that use survivor-informed practices.
-HEAL (health, education, advocacy, linkage) trafficking listservers, SOAR (stop, observe, ask, respond) training, and the National Human Trafficking Hotline (888-373-7888) are reasonable starting points (Tables 2 and 3).
+HEAL (health, education, advocacy, linkage) trafficking listservers, SOAR (stop, observe, ask, respond) training, and the National Human Trafficking Hotline (888-373-7888) are reasonable starting points (Table 2 and Table 3).

 |History of abuse or neglect|